at-grandpa/des/README.md

 ## Usage

 For example, you have a crystal code you want to run.
 However, crystal is not installed.
-In that case, use 'des'.
+In that case, use `des`.

 ```
 $ ls